Wraith-Works/wraith-works-contracts/docs/tokens/ERC721/StakingPoolsERC721.md

     - Set the address of the ERC20 token to be rewarded for staking.
     - `_receiver`: Address of the ERC20 token.

+??? "setStakingRewardCalculator"
+    ```solidity
+    function setStakingRewardCalculator(address _stakingRewardCalculator) external onlyOwner
+    ```

+    - Set the address of the [IStakingRewardCalculator](/tokens/ERC721/IStakingRewardCalculator) contract.
+    - `_stakingRewardCalculator`: Address of the contract.

 ??? "addStakingPool"
     ```solidity
     function addStakingPool(